-OWLEDGE AND EX WLEDGE AND EXPERIENCE
+KNOWLEDGE AND EX (PERIENCE

 GFSc1 GFSc2 GFSc3 GFSc4 GFSc5 GFSc6A GFSc6B

 qualification and appropriate research experience.
 The onus will be on the individual to demonstrate that they hold a qualification or experience equivalent to a PhD, and the decision as to whether a qualification or experience is equivalent to PhD rests with the health unit.
 Success in obtaining significant and/or substantial grants.
-Ability to attract high quality students and post-doctoral grant funded scientists. experience equivalent to PhD, and the decision as whether a qualification or experience is equivalent the PhD rests with the health unit.
-Success in obtaining significant and/or substantial grants.
-Ability to attract high quality students and post doctoral grant funded scientists.
+Ability to attract high quality students and post-doctoral grant funded scientists. experience equivalent to a PhD, and the decision as to whether a qualification or experience is equivalent to PhD rests with the health unit. • Success in obtaining significant and/or substantial grants. • Ability to attract high quality students and post-doctoral grant funded scientists.